 Dr. Patrick Nelson

-His current research interests include developing computer algorithms and web based interfaces for Type 1 Diabetes that can be implemented in the clinic as well as mathematical modeling of infectious diseases.
-He works on Delay Differential Equations topics applied to Automotive and Mechanical Engineering.
+His current research interests include developing computer algorithms and web-based interfaces for Type 1 Diabetes that can be implemented in the clinic, and mathematical modeling of infectious diseases.
+Nelson works on Delay Differential Equations topics applied to automotive and mechanical engineering.
 His research interests are defined to help mentor undergraduates and graduate students to think as interdisciplinary scientists.

-He directs the Math and Computer Science portion of the KCP program at LTU and is deeply interested about mentoring students, especially underrepresented students in Math and Science.
+Nelson directs the math and computer science portion of the KCP program at LTU and is deeply interested in mentoring students, especially underrepresented students in math and science.

 He is happily married to Dr. Trachette Jackson and has two wonderful boys, Joshua and Noah.
 His hobbies include both coaching and playing baseball and cooking.